General Season Any-Bull Elk Tags : 15,000 quota

 The point totals listed for each draw species are 2022 point totals of all applicants who participated in the 2021 draw or purchased a point for that species.
 We have subtracted all successful applicants from their respective point field and moved those who were unsuccessful and those who purchased a point up to the next point level to give Huntin' Fool members an accurate account of how many applicants are at each point level going into the 2022 draw.
 This does not take into account any successful applicants who turned their tag back in and had their points reinstated.

 Twenty percent of Utah's general season buck deer permits are allocated to youth in the drawing.
 Youth who obtain a general season any legal weapon deer permit may also hunt during the archery and muzzleloader hunts.
-For youth hunters who are unsuccessful in the drawings, additional over-the-counter youth archery permits will be available at 8:oo a.m. on July 15th at www.wildlife.utah.gov and from license agents and Division offices.
+For youth hunters who are unsuccessful in the drawings, additional over-the-counter youth archery permits will be available in July 2023 at www.wildlife.utah.gov and from license agents and Division offices.